Astach/rtgb-controller/README.md

 **Important**: use absolute paths in your database url for certificates' path, you can use `${PWD}` e.g.: `${PWD}/certs/root.ca`.

-3. Install `nats` cli and export the following variables
+3. Install `nats` along with `nsc` cli and export the following variables
-4. Launch the nats server using `docker compose up`
+4. Create your [server.conf](./docker/nats/server.template.conf), check out the links in the template.
-5. Create a nats context `nats context add myuser --creds ~/.local/share/nats/nsc/keys/creds/MyOperator/MyAccount/MyUser.creds`
+5. Create a nats context `nats context add myuser --creds ~/.local/share/nats/nsc/keys/creds/MyOperator/MyAccount/MyUser.creds`, you can edit it to add the variables from step 2. if you prefer.
+6. Launch the nats server using `docker compose up`
-6. Send a message `nats publish <subject> <message>`
+7. Send a message `nats publish <subject> <message>`
-7. Subscribe to subject `nats subscribe <subject>`
+8. Subscribe to subject `nats subscribe <subject>`

 ### Postgres

-1. Create or edit a `.env` file at `/docker/.env` by using `/docker/.env.template` and fill the POSTGRES values
+1. Create or edit a `.env` file at `/docker/.env` by using `/docker/.env.template` and fill out the POSTGRES values
 2. Add/Edit the posgresql conf at `/docker/postgres/postgresql.conf`
 3. Add/Edit the hba conf at `/docker/postgres/pg_hba.conf`